 How SEO and SEM work together

 All too often solutions require more than just one tool.
 In the world of digital marketing sometimes you need to use a few tools to cast a wider net over your target market.

 SEO and SEM are two basic strategies essential in digital marketing, but they are also two acronyms that lead to confusion: what is best for my brand and how can I use them to reinforce each other?

 Here at Brand Sentrik we want to help you understand the definitions by defining the terms first.

 What is SEO?

 SEO stands for Search Engine Optimization.
 We would know, we are an SEO Agency in Las Vegas.
 According to Wikipedia, it can be defined as “the process of improving the visibility of a website in the organic results of different search engines.”
 SEO strategies are mainly focused on Google.

 Search engines have evolved over the years and, with them, SEO strategies have become increasingly sophisticated.
-A simple explanation is that there are two fundamental factors that influence the positioning of a web page as of 2018.
+A simple explanation is that there are two fundamental factors that influence the positioning of a web page.

 Google considers that a website is relevant when it corresponds accurately with a specific search, that is when it answers the question the user has asked.
 To improve the relevancy of your website, it’s good practice to use on page SEO: keyword optimization, fast loading, great user experience, etc.